hth313/OS4/doc/partialKeys.rst

 Two bytes called ``ptemp1`` and ``ptemp2`` are used to keep track of the state during partial key sequences.
-While the partial key sequence is active, these are kept in either the ``ST`` (flag) and ``G`` registers.
+While the partial key sequence is active they are kept in either the ``ST`` (flag) and ``G`` registers.

-When not processing key presses, ``ptemp2`` is preserved in a status register and ``ptemp1`` is rebuilt each time as it contains information about what kind of key was just pressed.
+When not processing key presses, ``ptemp2`` is preserved in a status register (in chip 0) and ``ptemp1`` is rebuilt each time as it contains information about what kind of key was just pressed.
 The address of the code that will handle the next key press is kept on the top of the processor stack.
-Combined, these can be seen as a continuation, or put another way, the information context needed to process the next key is saved for future use.
+Combined, these can be seen as a continuation, or put another way, the information context needed to process the next key press is saved for future use.

 Display prompt
 ==============

-Functions that prompt for input have bits set in the function name header to it is a prompting function.
+Functions that prompt for input have bits set in the function name header to tell it is a prompting function.
 This also tells the code that is decoding which function to run that it first needs to prompt for an argument before it can actually run.
 At this point, the function code is saved in a status register and the upper bits are stored in the ``ptemp2`` state byte.
-The value of these bits informs what class of prompting function this is.
+The value of these bits informs what class of prompting function it belongs to.
 Among other things it controls the number of initial underscores.

-The function name is written to the LCD followed by a blank, then prompt underscores are added using a call to a ``NEXT`` routine where the numeric suffix tells now many underscores to add, i.e.
+The function name is written to the LCD followed by a blank and prompt underscores are added by a call to a ``NEXT`` routine where its numeric suffix tells now many underscores to add, i.e.
 ``NEXT2`` adds two underscores.
-The ``NEXT`` routine will not return until a key is pressed and the calculator goes to standby.
+The ``NEXT`` routine will not return until a key is pressed and the calculator goes to sleep.
 A partial key sequence flag is also set to indicate that the calculator is processing a prompt.
-The return address to the caller of ``NEXT`` is kept on the processor stack while the calculator is in light standby, waiting for the next key press to act upon.
+The return address to the caller of ``NEXT`` is kept on the processor stack while the calculator is in light sleep waiting for the next key press.

 Before giving control back, all underscores are removed from the display then it returns to the address following the call to ``NEXT`` if back-arrow key was pressed, or to the following address if some other key was pressed.
-This makes it easy to decode back-arrow key and ``ptemp1`` is at this point set up in the ``ST`` flag register, making it easy to dispatch on different classes of keys.
+This makes it easy to decode back-arrow key and ``ptemp1`` is set up in the ``ST`` flag register, making it easy to dispatch on different classes of keys.

 If you accept the input you append what was keyed to the LCD, which can be one or more characters, i.e. the top rows keys often